Redraw!

 If you are collecting samples underwater, please send an email to retrace@surfrider.eu to request that the nets be included in the kit.

 We are sending you protective gloves for waste collection.
-Before wrapping up your beach, lake, river, or seabed cleanup, be sure to collect them so you can reuse them.
+Before wrapping up your beach, lake, river, or seabed cleanup, please remember to collect them so you can reuse them.

-The “Organizer’s Guide” will help you prepare to oversee your cleanup.
+The “Organizer’s Guide” will help you prepare to oversee your waste collection.
 It contains all the information you need to successfully carry out your collection on a beach, a lake, along a riverbank, or on the seabed, and to learn more about aquatic waste.

 To complement this kit, a wide range of practical and educational resources